macumbista/vectorsynthesis/README.md

 	and a number of other interesting visual effects, however you can still use this library for many things without it.

-	You can find an excellent overview of how DC COUPLING and SAMPLING RATE affect the oscilloscope image in this video on Jerobeam Fenderson's YouTube channel:
+	DC COUPLING and SAMPLING RATE both affect the oscilloscope image.

+	Without DC COUPLING, your image will always try to stay centered on the screen.
+	If the shape you are drawing is irregularly sized, this can cause a lot of unwanted motion.

+	And the lower your SAMPLING RATE is (44.1 or 48 kHz instead of 96 or 192 kHz), the more difficult it will be to draw shapes with sharp corners.
+You will see rounded corners and often overshoots due to aliasing errors at these lower sampling rates.

 [![](http://img.youtube.com/vi/piZPIMYfq0c/0.jpg)](http://www.youtube.com/watch?v=piZPIMYfq0c "Oscilloscope Music Tutorial 2: Setup (Compression, DC-coupling, Sampling Rate, Aliasing by Jerobeam Fenderson)")